 One downside of living in Gibson is that it can take a long time to commute to work.
 In Gibson, the average commute to work is 32.23 minutes, which is quite a bit higher than the national average.

-Gibson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Gibson does not have a public transit system used by locals to get to and from work.

 The per capita income in Gibson in 2022 was $25,073, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,292 for a family of four.
 However, Gibson contains both very wealthy and poor people as well.